surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 ## Types of Visualization

 AcuBi visualization charts are used based on the priority of what specific information you want to view about the data retrieved.
 Each type of  chart has different customization option for its appearance.
-It Provides an ability to visualize the data in 11 different types of charts with some standard editing options.
+It provides an ability to visualize the data in 11 different types of charts with some standard editing options.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/0dc367172608197f5a129c93f4c0c2992c7bb50c/images/New_version5/TD_Visu_Image2.png)
 <b><font color = "Black"> Image 2</b>